AndreaBaciu17/MicrosoftCSharpProjects/README.md

 Each folder starts with the module number (e.g., M3 for Module 3) followed by the project name.
 To be easier, click the links below to get directly to the code.

 ### C2TestProject
-Description: Contains folders for mini projects organized by modules from Chapter 2.
+Description: Contains folders for mini projects organized by modules from Chapter 2, applying and utilizing basic C# concepts.
 - [**M3Subscription**.cs](C2Projects/M3Subscription):  A project to manage user subscriptions, including adding, removing, and updating subscription details
 - [**M3rollingDice**.cs](C2Projects/M3rollingDice): A simple dice rolling application.
 - [**M4foreachinven**.cs](C2Projects/M4foreachinven): Inventory management using foreach loops.